capreolus-ir/capreolus/docs/index.rst

 Capreolus
 =========================================

-Capreolus is a toolkit for conducting end-to-end *ad hoc retrieval* experiments, which consist of a first stage ranking method (e.g., BM25 or RM3) followed by a neural re-ranking method.
+Capreolus is a toolkit for constructing flexible *ad hoc retrieval pipelines*.
+Capreolus pipelines can be run via a Python or command line interface.

-Capreolus is organized around the idea of interchangeable and configurable *modules*, such as a neural ``reranker`` or a first stage ``searcher``.
-Researchers can implement new module classes, such as a new neural ``reranker``, to experiment with a new module while controlling for all other variables in the pipeline (e.g., the first stage ranking method and its parameters, folds used for cross-validation, tokenization and embeddings if applicable used with the reranker, neural training options like the number of iterations, batch size, and loss function, etc).
+Capreolus is organized around the idea of interchangeable and configurable *modules*, such as a neural ``Reranker`` or a first stage ``Searcher``.
+Researchers can implement new module classes, such as a new neural ``Reranker``, to experiment with a new module while controlling for all other variables in the pipeline (e.g., the first stage ranking method and its parameters, folds used for cross-validation, tokenization and embeddings if applicable used with the reranker, neural training options like the number of iterations, batch size, and loss function, etc).

+Since Capreolus v0.2, *pipelines* are instances of the ``Task`` module and can be combined like any other module.
+For example, the ``RerankTask`` implements a "search-then-rerank" pipeline by running ``RankTask`` and reranking its output.
+Both ``Task`` modules respect the same folds (provided by a ``Benchmark``) and can be configured independently (e.g., to optimize for different metrics).

 Looking for the code? `Find Capreolus on GitHub. <https://github.com/capreolus-ir/capreolus>`_